 Reptiles and Amphibians

 Though the winters can be brutal, the climate and geography of Illinois are welcoming to some reptiles and amphibians.
 Lizards include skinks and legless glass lizards, fence lizards and racerunners.
 Turtles are the state reptile, the painted turtle, the rare Blanding’s turtle, the river cooter, the ornate box turtle and the smooth and spiny soft-shell turtles.
 There’s a turtle called the stinkpot, named because it gives off a nasty smelling musk when it’s bothered.

-Snakes include garter snakes, earthsnakes, ratsnakes, foxsnakes, kingsnakes and watersnakes.
+Snakes include garter snakes, earthsnakes, ratsnakes, foxsnakes, kingsnakes, black snakes, and watersnakes.
 Kirtland’s snake is a near threatened snake that is the only species in its genus.
 The scarlet snake, with its red, white and black bands, recalls the venomous coral snake but is harmless.
 Illinois does have four venomous snakes.
 They’re the copperhead, the cottonmouth, the timber rattlesnake and the massasauga rattler.